Lojemiru/LDtk-AM2E/docs/JSON_DOC.md

 <a id="ldtk-WorldJson" name="ldtk-WorldJson"></a>
 ## 1.1.
 World  ![Generic badge](https://img.shields.io/badge/Added_1.0.0-gray.svg)
-**IMPORTANT**: this type is available as a preview.
-You can rely on it to update your importers, for when it will be officially available.
+**IMPORTANT**: this type is not used *yet* in current LDtk version.
+It's only presented here as a preview of a planned feature.

 A World contains multiple levels, and it has its own layout settings.